Frequently Asked Questions about Nkwúkwma Pemberton

 What specific benefits will be provided to the community of Pemberton?

-Clean Up of Contaminated Sites – A condition of the land purchase is the clean up by the landowner of the former gun and rifle range.
-There is currently significant lead and copper contamination, with the clean up project to be several millions of dollars.
+Clean-Up of Contaminated Sites – A condition of the land purchase is the clean-up of the former gun and rifle range.
+There is currently significant lead and copper contamination, with clean-up project to be several million dollars.
+The contamination must be remediated before the lands affected are re-zoned to permit residential uses.

-Long Term Housing Supply – In accordance with the Village’s current Official Community Plan (2011 OCP), Nkwúkwma will provide a long-term supply of diverse housing forms for the local community which is located both out of the flood plain and outside the Agricultural Land Reserve.
+Long Term Housing Supply – Nkwúkwma provides a long-term supply of diverse housing forms for the local community which is located both out of the flood plain and outside the Agricultural Land Reserve.
+The housing will be provided to respond to local needs.

-Economic Development – The initial phases of the project are anticipated to have a long-term build-out (15-20 years) providing a range of housing types, as well providing ongoing employment for the Líl̓wat Nation as well as other local construction trades, with spin-offs to both the retail and service sector.
+Economic Development – The initial phases of the project anticipate a long-term build-out (15-20 years) providing a range of housing types, as well providing ongoing employment for the Lil’wat Nation and other local construction trades, with spin-offs to both the retail and service sector.

-Archaeological Sites – Líl̓wat Nation’s traditional use of the lands has been further established by recent archaeological investigations of the site that identified 10 separate Areas of Concern, and a confirmed an archaeological site (rock shelter and pictograph panels (which has been protected by covenant.
-The Areas of Concern required further study to confirm, prior to any ground disturbance in the area.
+Archaeological Sites – Lil’wat Nation’s traditional use of the lands has been further established by recent archaeological investigations of the site whereby there was the identification of Areas of Concern (requiring further investigations) and a confirmed rock shelter and pictograph panels (now a registered archaeological site).

-Líl̓wat Nation Land Stewards – Nkwúkwma is within the unceded Traditional Territory of the Líl̓wat Nation.
-As stewards of these lands, Líl̓wat will develop a Cultural Interpretive Plan to share the Nation’s cultural heritage and language throughout the project
+Lil’wat Nation Land Stewards – Nkwúkwma is within the unceded Traditional Territory of the Lil’wat Nation.
+The Lil’wat Nation are considering whether the neighbourhood may include an interpretation component recognizing the Nation’s cultural heritage and language through their Traditional Territory.

 Tax Base – The new development will increase the property tax base for both the Village of Pemberton and the Pemberton Valley Dyking District.

-Community Amenity Contributions – The project will contribute to the Village’s community amenity fund through to build out.
-The applicant is awaiting input from the Village on the preferred amenities which could include affordable housing, recreation facilities, parks, and other trail improvements.
+Community Amenity Contributions – The project will be required to contribute to the Village’s community amenity fund for each residential unit, responding the Village’s community amenity contribution policy.
+The applicant is awaiting input from the Village on the preferred amenities which could include affordable housing, recreation facilities, parks and other trail improvements.

 Why was the Líl̓wat Nation able to purchase the lands?